hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/blockchain-verifier.md

             </td>
             <td>
-                This patch enables the fabric-query2 plugin to have multiple block sources, i.e. peers, so that it can perform comparison of hash values among them.

-Signed-off-by: Taku Shimosawa <taku.shimosawa.uf@hitachi.com>
+                This PR introduces basic integration tests based on Hyperledger Fabric network created with the "test-network" script and "fabcar" chaincode in the fabric-samples repository.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-06-01 06:07:45 +0000 UTC
+        Created At 2021-07-14 23:58:22 +0000 UTC
     </div>
 </div>